Pontiac LeMans: 1969

+The Sprint-optioned Tempest and LeMans models were not popular choices for performance enthusiasts during their four year run, being outsold by the bigger-engined GTO.
+The Sprint option and SOHC six-cylinder engine were discontinued after 1969, and replaced with a Chevrolet-built 250 cuin OHV six-cylinder engine, becoming the base engine from 1970 until 1976 in most Pontiac intermediates.

+On the exterior, vent windows were eliminated on two-door hardtops and convertibles, although they remained on two-door pillared coupes and four-doors.

 1970

 For 1970, Pontiac’s intermediate lineup was reshuffled to include the Tempest, Lemans, Lemans Sport, GTO and GTO Judge series.
 The Le Mans nameplate was downgraded to replace the sub-series previously known as the Tempest Custom, while the previous top Le Mans series was renamed the Le Mans Sport in the same three body styles as earlier, including a four-door hardtop sedan, two-door hardtop coupe and convertible.
-New for this year were Firebird inspired front bumpers, wrap-around taillights, and crease style body lines.
+New for this year were Firebird-inspired front bumpers, wrap-around taillights, and crease-style body lines.
 Replacing the Pontiac-built OHC six-cylinder as the base engine for Tempest, LeMans, and LeMans Sport was Chevrolet's 250 cubic-inch straight-six engine.
-V8 offerings included 350 and 400-cid options with 2 barrel carburation and a 330 hp 400-cid 4 barrel carbureted engine with dual exhausts.
+V8 offerings included 350 and 400-cid options with 2-barrel carburation and a 330 hp 400-cid 4-barrel carbureted engine with dual exhausts.
 The four-barrel 350 HO was discontinued.

 Pontiac wanted to have a car that was less expensive than its Chevrolet counterpart, so in February 1970, Pontiac introduced the T-37 Hardtop Coupe, replacing the Tempest nameplate for the two-door pillared coupe.
 The T-37 was initially described as "General Motors' lowest-priced hardtop," but was undercut by a base Chevrolet Chevelle hardtop coupe introduced a few weeks later.
-The T-37 Coupe was followed by the introduction of a new option to T-37, the GT-37 package.
+The T-37 Coupe was followed by the introduction of a new option to the T-37, the GT-37 package.
 The GT-37 represented the "stripper" muscle car package.
-In addition to the three V8 engines, GT-37 extras included Rally II wheels sans trim rings, white letter tires, chrome tipped dual exhaust, vinyl accents stripes, 3-speed floor shift transmission, sport mirrors, hood locking pins, and GT-37 badging.
+In addition to the three V8 engines, GT-37 extras included Rally II wheels sans trim rings, white letter tires, chrome-tipped dual exhaust, vinyl accents stripes, 3-speed floor shift transmission, sport mirrors, hood locking pins, and "GT-37" badging.